 - a.
-The distance (m) from the main building entrance to each compliant public transport node (Note: Assessments of higher education buildings please refer to the compliance note below 'campus or building main entrance' for additional guidance). - b.
-The public transport type serving the compliant node e.g. bus or rail. - c.
-The average number of services stopping per hour at each compliant node during the standard operating hours of the building for a typical day (see compliance notes and Table 14 in the Additional Guidance section).
+The distance (m) from the main building entrance to each compliant public transport node - b.
+The public transport type serving the compliant node e.g. bus or rail - c.
+The average number of services stopping per hour at each compliant node during the standard operating hours of the building for a typical day (see additional guidance).